-- Engage the private bar to help handle indigent cases pro bono when caseloads reach a level that exceeds those that are acceptable for the representation of death sentenced individuals as defined by the American Bar Association. - Provide the most cost-effective service without sacrificing competent and zealous representation for death-sentenced individuals. - Reduce the amount paid for contracted cases with respect to attorney fees, outsourced investigative fees, travel, lodging and retention of experts. - Stability.
+- Strategically and with integrity advocate for people impacted by the criminal legal system.
+Ineffective assistance from counsel can lead to, among other things, the potential for wrongful convictions. - Engage the private bar to assist in handling indigent cases pro bono when caseloads reach a level that exceeds those that are acceptable for the representation of death sentenced individuals as defined by the American Bar Association. - Provide the most cost-effective service without sacrificing competent and zealous representation for death-sentenced individuals. - Reduce the amount paid for contracted cases with respect to attorney fees, outsourced investigative fees, travel, lodging and retention of experts. - Stability.
 Reduce the costs associated with hiring and training employees by hiring competent people and striving to maintain their employment over the long term. - Track intake and resolution of cases. - Study other state post-conviction defense delivery systems and use the information gathered to recommend improvements to Mississippi's system.